nwukie/ChiDG/_sources/code_details/mesh/detail_mesh.txt

-In a given ``mesh`` block, every face that gets information from a separate block is designated as a CHIMERA face, it is assigned an integer ID ``face%ChiID``, and it gets an entry in the ``mesh%chimera%recv%data`` components.
+In a given ``mesh_t`` block, every face that gets information from a separate block is designated as a CHIMERA face, it is assigned an integer ID ``face%ChiID``, and it gets an entry in the ``mesh%chimera%recv%data`` components.
 It can be accessed as